American Beach Grass - Ammophila breviligulata

 A plug flat, available in spring, contains 38 plants in a soil "plug".

 Recommended spacing is 18”.
-Plant more densely if quick cover is needed; 12" in areas where erosion is on-going.
-Stagger your rows to break up the wind that could errode the soil before the plants get established.
+Plant more densely if quick cover is needed; 12" or less in areas where erosion is on-going.
+Stagger your rows to break up the wind.

 To plant bare root plants, use a narrow blade shovel or other tool to open a wedge-shaped hole.
 Place a plant, which should have two stems, into the hole deep enough that about half of each stem is below the surface, roughly 8" deep.
 Close the hole and press with your foot to firm the sand.
 Having two people plant is helpful, as one can wedge the sand open with the shovel and hold it while the other slips the plant in place.
 Plant plugs in a similar fashion, but make sure to burry the plug several inches deeper than you would with other plants so the roots have access to better moisture.
 You should not be able to see the potting soil after the plug is planted.